 8.8 – 27.4% in cattle (Nasution et al., 2021) and

 0.9 – 2.0% in buffaloes (Mahrous et al., 2022) found in the studies of other researchers which are lower than the observation of this experiment.
-This indiscrimination may be due to stress from higher milk production, management and nutritional factors in dairy cows (Sumi et al., 2022).
+This indiscrimination may be due to stress from higher milk production, as well as management and nutritional factors in dairy cows (Sumi et al., 2022).
 Repeat breeding syndrome may also be associated with ovulatory disturbances and reproductive tract infection.
 Along with cystic ovarian degeneration, other ovarian dysfunction and hormonal aberration may also observe as cause of repeat breeding syndrome (Long et al., 2021).

 Table 3.
 Conception rate following induction of estrus by Select synch, Ovsynch and PGF2α plus PGF2α injection protocols in dairy cows inseminated either naturally or artificially